 If you’re like most professionals, when you first entered the working world, you focused on producing quality work.
-You wanted to do a good job and learn as much as you can.
-Self-promotion was not on your radar.
+You wanted to do a good job and learn as much as you can, but you might not have immediately thought to self-promote.

 Then, at some point, you realized it’s not just about “doing your work.”
 In order to move things forward in your organization and to progress in your career, you need influence, recognition, and respect.

 One of the best ways to achieve this is by self-promoting.
 And yes, I know you don’t want to sound like you’re bragging.
 Instead, you’re going to learn 3 high-level strategies to “self-promote” in ways that are authentic and practical.

 The first strategy is saying yes to speaking opportunities.
 It’s something that many professionals spend their careers avoiding, but if you want to raise your profile, this is a non-negotiable.